Joe Lala: Life and career

 He made the most of his Italian-American background and his mastery of Spanish, Cuban and Puerto Rican accents with TV roles in Miami Vice, General Hospital, Melrose Place, Seinfeld, Hunter, and Who's the Boss?, and starred in a summer replacement show named Knight & Daye.
 He portrayed another native of Ybor City, Dr. Ferdie Pacheco, in Ali: An American Hero, and co-starred with Andy Garcia in For Love or Country: The Arturo Sandoval Story.
 His films included Active Stealth, Sugar Hill, On Deadly Ground, Deep Sleep, Havana (with Robert Redford), Out for Justice, Marked for Death, Eyewitness to Murder, and Born in East L.A., plus many more.

-Lala also guest-starred on several animated shows; Batman: The Animated Series, Pinky and the Brain, Quack Pack, The Angry Beavers, The Adventures of Jimmy Neutron: Boy Genius, Danger Rangers, ChalkZone, Johnny Bravo, Ozzy & Drix, Superman: The Animated Series, The Woody Woodpecker Show (the 1999 version), and many more.
+Lala also guest-starred on several animated shows; Batman: The Animated Series, Pinky and the Brain, Quack Pack, The Angry Beavers, The Adventures of Jimmy Neutron, Boy Genius, Danger Rangers, ChalkZone, Johnny Bravo, Ozzy & Drix, Superman: The Animated Series, The New Woody Woodpecker Show, and many more.
 Additionally, he voiced Kun Lan in the 2005 video game Killer7.

-Lala was married to voice director Ginny McSwain from 1996 till their divorce in 2004.
+Lala was married to voice director Ginny McSwain from 1996 until their divorce in 2004.

-He had ultimately walked away from the entertainment business in the mid-2000s in order to care for his mother, who had dementia.
+In the mid-2000s, Lala retired from acting to care for his mother, who had dementia.
 Lala coached young actors at the Italian Club in his native Ybor City.

 Joe Lala died from complications of lung cancer on March 18, 2014, at the age of 66.